peetersthomas9/ML_CS_project2/README.md

 They are meant to be run on google TPUs- in order to run on CPU or GPU they code will need to be modified a little bit.
 Checkpoints happen a little under 10K steps.
 The data and checkpoints need to be saved on google drive.

+Both the classify.ipynb and run.py will reproduce BERT sumbissions.
+The fine-tuned BERT models have all been uploaded to my huggingface account (mollypak) and are publically available.
+In order to test the different modes, the path must be changed in the "pipeline" function.
+The four paths are: a)mollypak/cardiff-num (the best one and default), Cardiff roBERTa base b)mollypak/cardiff-xlm-roberta-base - Cardiff XLM roBERTa c)mollypak/roberta-base d)mollypak/bert-multilingual-base